 Dri-Eaz Dehumidifiers remove moisture from the air through refrigeration

-and are ideal for a variety of special circumstances, including crawlspaces, pool areas, and to alleviate humidity problems in water damaged areas.
+and are ideal for a variety of special circumstances, including crawlspaces, indoor swimming pools, museums, and to alleviate humidity problems in water damaged areas.
 As a whole house

 solution to removing excess moisture, an Aprilaire dehumidifier is a great choice that